TMTM

 Bowling Green, Kentucky

 Each year, Bowling Green's Fountain Square Park transforms into a glittering Christmas scene.
 The spectacle includes the Downtown Lights Up event when thousands of twinkling lights are turned on in the park.
 The city's Christmas spirit can also be witnessed via a reindeer farm.
-Click here for details on all these events and more.
+Click here for details on these events and more.

 DSC03291 by nsuengineer06 (CC BY-NC-ND)